-- Ricotta: Try to purchase high quality Italian ricotta that is creamy and not too watery, if if watery make sure you drain it before using it
+- Ricotta: Try to purchase high-quality Italian ricotta cheese that is creamy and not too watery.
+If watery, make sure you drain it before using it

-- Egg: For the creamiest result we will only use egg yolk, room temp as always.
+- Egg: For the creamiest result we will only use egg yolk, at room temperature as always.
 Try my macaron recipe perhaps with the leftover egg whites.
-Egg can´t be left out or replaced unless you have the knowledge to totally reformulate the recipe
+The egg can´t be left out or replaced unless you have the knowledge to totally reformulate the recipe

 - Sugar: There is a small amount of sugar in the Ricotta filling.
 Classic Ricotta Pie should not be super sweet, so if you like very sweet desserts, you might want to increase the sugar quantity